Gurshant/beatdAppChallenge/README.md

 # BeatdApp Coding Challenge

-This is a coding challenge BeatdApp has asked me to perform.
+This is a coding challenge BeatdApp has asked me to create during the interview process.

 Requirements:
  - End users must be able to record expenses by entering in the: